2024 Lexus TX 550h+ Review: Is it the Best Luxury Hybrid SUV?

 Interior: Lexus Levels of Luxury

-Inside, the TX 550h+ is all about pampering you and six of your closest friends.
+Inside, the TX 550h+ is all about pampering you and six of your most favorite people.
 Standard features include:

-- Mark Levinson Sound System: Well, because road trip playlists deserve to sound amazing.
+- Mark Levinson Sound System: Because even your road trip playlists need to sound good

-- Premium Leather Upholstery: Soft, supple, and smells like success.
+- Premium Leather Upholstery: Luxury Leather Seating: Soft, supple, and smells like success

-- Panoramic Moonroof: Let in all that sunshine or gaze at the stars.
+- Panoramic Moonroof: Let in the sunshine or stargaze

-The third row isn’t just for kids either; adults can sit back there without needing a chiropractor afterward.
-Lexus nailed the space and comfort game, making this a true three-row SUV, not a two-and-a-half-row wannabe.
+And the third row is not just for children; adults can sit back there without requiring a chiropractor afterward.
+Lexus got the space and comfort equation right here, and this is a proper three-row SUV, not a two-and-a-half-row poser.

 The Pros & Cons